 Yep, you're right, she's Spiral/Robert's/Acid wrapped (take your pick on the name - all apply).
 You are also right, I do not usually care for such an abomination.
 Looks like h*ll, to me, anyway.
 I know, I know, the idea is to relieve wrist and lower arm strain - which might apply when wras'lin' with big bruisers.
 You might even convince me to give a spiral wrapped stick a try for larger tog - maybe at 17, or something along those lines.

 But fluke?
 FLUKE?
 Gimme a break - a big fluke might give a few interesting head shakes, and maybe make a minor run or two from a light-dragged reel.
 And that's about it.
-In fact I often remind my crew that fluke do their best fighting on the floor of the boat - anyone who's spent any time fluking can confirm that.
+In fact I often remind my crew that fluke do their best fighting on the deck of the boat - anyone who's spent any time fluking can confirm that.

 So unless there's a specific reason for such a wrap job on a fluke rod - like for instance maybe a bad wrist or something on that order, there's really no reason for a spiral-wrapped fluke rod.
 Not that I can see.